henophilia/henophilia.org/content/index.md

 Henophilia emanates **radical optimism**, the unshakable desire and willpower of every **individual** towards **creating** a future of flourishing, both in the immediate moment, over the course of an entire lifetime and for every time span in between.
 Especially when an individual starts feeling hopeless or confused on their way towards flourishing, that indicates a strong emotional need for care, encouragement, empowerment and mutual uplifting, which must always be upheld globally.
 This inherent motivation for henophilia and radical optimism, both individually and collectively, is one of the most important traits to learn and cultivate, because all collaborative projects are based on the attitudes of the participants.
 ## Summary
 Henophilia is not a new belief system.
 Instead, through the deconstruction of belief systems in general, it aims to illustrate the shared essence of beliefs overall: **Making humans live better lives.** At the same time, it can be easily seen that the fundamental flaw of how many belief systems **actually** work today is that flourishing (= a **better** [world to come](https://en.wikipedia.org/wiki/World_to_come)) is primarily seen as something abstract, mythological, metaphysical, non-empirical, hard to understand, even harder to achieve, sometimes even forbidden to think about and often as something which is seen as created externally (e.g. by gods) and/or which is only accessible after death.
-In practice, this is often instrumentalized for the centralization of power, for example religiously or politically, which is when beliefs with originally good intentions effectively become [opium of the people](https://en.wikipedia.org/wiki/Opium_of_the_people) (also see [learned helplessness](https://en.wikipedia.org/wiki/Learned_helplessness)).
+In practice, especially when combined with the belief that only one single ideology is "true" (exclusivism), this is often instrumentalized for the centralization of power, for example religiously or politically, which is when beliefs with originally good intentions effectively become [opium of the people](https://en.wikipedia.org/wiki/Opium_of_the_people) (also see [learned helplessness](https://en.wikipedia.org/wiki/Learned_helplessness)).

 But whether it's with yourself, with nature, in a one-on-one friendship, a small community, an entire society or an entire ecosystem: When having a shared compass which points towards genuine, reflected, holistic flourishing by seeing both you with yourself, humans with each other, but also humans with nature as "ultimate collaborators" instead of "ultimate competitors" and, in the process, working on realizing synergetic pleasure, first individually and then collectively, in a constructive, pragmatic, non-perfectionist, self-directed, decentralized, collaborative, strategic, step-by-step manner, "heaven on earth" can start feeling more and more achievable.